 Below, we’re answering some of your burning questions about planning a trip to St. Barth's (also known as St. Barts or Saint Barthélemy).
 Read on for our tips on getting to the island of St. Barth's, the best time to visit and recommendations for what to see and do on the island.

 Ready to travel to St. Barth's?
-Connect with a Fora Advisor to customize & book your trip today.
+Connect with Fora to customize & book your trip today.

 When’s the best time to travel to St. Barth's?